Issue tracker

 Choose Mimir if...

-• You want AI-powered product discovery that feeds into your issue tracker
+• You are looking for product discovery that feeds into your issue tracker

 Choose Linear if...